 - (a) Authority of arbitrator.
 The arbitrator shall manage any necessary exchange of information among the parties with a view to achieving an efficient and economical resolution of the dispute, while at the same time promoting equality of treatment and safeguarding each party's opportunity to fairly present its claims and defenses. - (b) Documents.
-The arbitrator may, on application of a party or on the arbitrator's own initiative: - i. require the parties to exchange documents in their possession or custody on which they intend to rely; - ii. require the parties to update their exchanges of the documents on which they intend to rely as such documents become known to them; - iii. require the parties, in response to reasonable document requests, to make available to the other party documents, in the responding party's possession or custody, not otherwise readily available to the party seeking the documents, reasonably believed by the party seeking the documents to exist and to be relevant and material to the outcome of disputed issues; and - iv. require the parties, when documents to be exchanged or produced are maintained in electronic form, to make such documents available in the form most convenient and economical for the party in possession of such documents, unless the arbitrator determines that there is good cause for requiring the documents to be produced in a different form.
+The arbitrator may, on application of a party or on the arbitrator's own initiative: - i) require the parties to exchange documents in their possession or custody on which they intend to rely; - ii) require the parties to update their exchanges of the documents on which they intend to rely as such documents become known to them; - iii) require the parties, in response to reasonable document requests, to make available to the other party documents in the responding party's possession or custody, not otherwise readily available to the party seeking the documents, and reasonably believed by the party seeking the documents to exist and to be relevant and material to the outcome of disputed issues; and iv) require the parties, when documents to be exchanged or produced are maintained in electronic form, to make such documents available in the form most convenient and economical for the party in possession of such documents, unless the arbitrator determines that there is good cause for requiring the documents to be produced in a different form.
 The parties should attempt to agree in advance upon, and the arbitrator may determine, reasonable search parameters to balance the need for production of electronically stored documents relevant and material to the outcome of disputed issues against the cost of locating and producing them.

-R-23.
-Enforcement Powers of the Arbitrator

-The arbitrator shall have the authority to issue any orders necessary to enforce the provisions of rules R-21 and R-22 and to otherwise achieve a fair, efficient and economical resolution of the case, including, without limitation:

-- (a) conditioning any exchange or production of confidential documents and information, and the admission of confidential evidence at the hearing, on appropriate orders to preserve such confidentiality; - (b) imposing reasonable search parameters for electronic and other documents if the parties are unable to agree; - (c) allocating costs of producing documentation, including electronically stored documentation: - (d) in the case of willful non-compliance with any order issued by the arbitrator, drawing adverse inferences, excluding evidence and other submissions, and/or making special allocations of costs or an interim award of costs arising from such non-compliance; and - (e) issuing any other enforcement orders which the arbitrator is empowered to issue under applicable law.

 R-24.
+Enforcement Powers of Arbitrator

+The arbitrator shall have the authority to issue any orders necessary to enforce the provisions of Rules R-22 and R-23 and any other rule or procedure and to otherwise achieve a fair, efficient and economical resolution of the case, including, without limitation:

+- (a) conditioning any exchange or production of confidential documents and information, and the admission of confidential evidence at the hearing, on appropriate orders to preserve such confidentiality; - (b) imposing reasonable search parameters for electronic and other documents if the parties are unable to agree; - (c) allocating costs of producing documentation, including electronically stored documentation; - (d) in the case of willful non-compliance with any order issued by the arbitrator, drawing adverse inferences, excluding evidence and other submissions, and/or making special allocations of costs or an interim award of costs arising from such non-compliance; and - (e) issuing any other enforcement orders which the arbitrator is empowered to issue under applicable law.

-Date, Time, and Place of Hearing
+R-25.
+Date, Time, Place, and Method of Hearing

-The arbitrator shall set the date, time, and place for each hearing.
+The arbitrator shall set the date, time, place, and method (including video, audio or other electronic means when appropriate) for each hearing.
 The parties shall respond to requests for hearing dates in a timely manner, be cooperative in scheduling the earliest practicable date, and adhere to the established hearing schedule.
 The AAA shall send a notice of hearing to the parties at least 10 calendar days in advance of the hearing date, unless otherwise agreed by the parties.

-R-25.
-Attendance at Hearings
+R-26.
+Attendance at Hearing